 Time: 6:30pm – 8:30pm

-Location: John Parker Lecture Theatre, Atkinson Morley Wing, St George’s Hospital (Behind Neurology Outpatients)
+Location: John Parker Lecture Theatre, Atkinson Morley Wing (Behind Neurology Outpatients)

-We welcome all young onset dementia patients and their families along for an evening of information, advice and support and most importantly the opportunity to meet others for peer support.
+We welcome all young onset dementia patients and their families along for our Christmas Evening Support Group.

 Looking forward to seeing you all,